rudnitski/streaming-grocery-cursor/README.md

 ## Features

+- **One-Click Voice Interaction**: Single button interface that handles microphone permission, connection, and recording
+- **Smart Permission Management**: Requests microphone access only once, remembers permission for future use
 - **Real-time Voice Input**: Capture audio from your microphone and stream it directly to GPT-4o
 - **Live AI Responses**: See GPT-4o's responses appear in real-time as they're generated
 - **WebRTC Integration**: Low-latency audio streaming using WebRTC technology
+- **Visual State Feedback**: Dynamic button states with color coding and animations
+- **Auto-Recording**: Automatically starts listening when connection is established
 - **Error Handling**: Comprehensive error handling for microphone access, API failures, and connection issues
 - **Secure API Management**: OpenAI API keys are kept secure on the backend